-Furthermore, there are ancient rice terraces to be explored, lovely little villages and the famous Chocolate Hills.
-Altogether, our 3 week Philippines itinerary filled with some of the most beautiful places we visited during our 5 month trip around the world…
+Furthermore, there are ancient rice terraces to be explored, lovely little villages, and the famous Chocolate Hills.
+Altogether, our 3 week Philippines itinerary included several of the most beautiful places we visited during our 5 month trip around the world.

 This post contains affiliate links.

 Please read my disclosure policy for more information.

 The perfect 3 week Philippines itinerary